BCN-lab/.github/profile/README.md

 # Behavioral Cognitive Neuroscience Lab

 Code, tools, documentation, and open research resources from the **Behavioral Cognitive Neuroscience (BCN) Lab** at **Vrije Universiteit Amsterdam**.
 The lab is led by [Dr. Matthias Nau](https://matthiasnau.com/) and is part of the Department of Experimental and Applied Psychology and the Institute for Brain and Behavior Amsterdam.

-This organization hosts code, tools, documentation, and research resources developed by the lab (**Under Construction**).
+This GitHub organization hosts code, tools, documentation, and research resources developed by the lab (**Under Construction**).

 ## About the lab